buildpacks/rfcs/text/0000-offline-buildpackages.md

 This label let us determine:
 - set of all assets that could be used by a buildpackage
 - set of assets that may be used by an individual buildpack.
-- locations to fetch assets may be from
+- locations to fetch assets from

 To keep our metadata consistent we also propose adding the `assets` array to the `io.buildpacks.buildpackage.metadata` label.